GM walkout brings factories and warehouses to a standstill

 "Now it's their turn to pay us back," he said.
 "That was the promise they gave."

+"We are willing to meet as frequently, and for as long as it takes, to reach an agreement that treats our members fairly," Dittes wrote.

-The automaker said Sunday that it offered pay raises and $7 billion worth of U.S. factory investments resulting in 5,400 new positions, a minority of which would be filled by existing employees.
+GM said Sunday it offered pay raises and $7 billion worth of U.S. factory investments resulting in 5,400 new positions, a minority of which would be filled by existing employees.
 GM would not give a precise number.
 The company also said it offered higher profit sharing, "nationally leading" health benefits and an $8,000 payment to each worker upon ratification.

 Before the talks broke off, GM offered new products to replace work at two of four U.S. factories that it intends to close.